rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-curl-cookbook/index.md

 You can update the CDN attributes of a CDN-enabled container by sending a **POST** request to the API CDN URL naming the container to be updated and passing along one or more of the attribute headers.
-Trying to perform an update of a container that has never been CDN-enabled results in an `HTTP 404` error.
+Trying to update a container that has never been CDN-enabled results in an `HTTP 404` error.
 Because the response does not return a response body, use the verbose option to determine the operation status.